 Disabled Veterans Receive Legal Assistance

 Womble Carlyle has hosted and conducted several extensive training sessions for attorneys interested in assisting veterans with the filing of disability claims with the Department of Veterans Affairs ("VA").

 The clinics are part of a pro bono effort to assist disabled veterans called "When Duty Calls."
-Womble Carlyle attorneys Tripp Greason, and dozens of Womble Carlyle attorneys have organized clinics in Atlanta, Raleigh, Tysons Corner, Virginia, Washington, DC, and Winston-Salem.
+Womble Carlyle attorneys have organized clinics in Atlanta, Raleigh, Tysons Corner, Virginia, Washington, DC, and Winston-Salem.

 Charles Holton, together with GlaxoSmithKline and Legal Aid of North Carolina's Durham Office, have developed a pro bono program in which WCSR attorneys will team with GlaxoSmithKline attorneys to handle Fair Housing matters for indigent Legal Aid clients.
 Several teams of WCSR and GSK attorneys have already taken on pending matters, and will continue to partner together as additional cases are referred by Legal Aid.

 Jonathon Fligg Recognized for Commitment to Pro Bono Work